Day 1: Arrive in Buje and overnight

 After breakfast transfer to Poklon, where the trail over the Ucka Mountain Range to the Adriatic Coast begins.
 Follow the path as it ascends along the Ucka ridge, in the shelter of oak and chestnut forests.
 It is worth climbing the summit of Vojak (1401m), where you will be rewarded with panoramic views of Kvarner Bay, and on a clear day as far as Venice and the Alps on the north side.
 Continue along the wooded path as you make your descent into the coastal town of Lovran.

-It is possible to take a taxi from Vojak to Lovran (paid locally and recommend booking in advance) if you prefer not to take on the final descent, which can be a little slippery.
+It is possible to take a taxi from Vojak to Lovran (paid locally and recommend booking in advance) if you prefer not to take on the final descent, which is very steep and can be a little slippery.

 Overnight: Hotel Park****, Lovran